 Awards are renewable for full-time study up to three years for one specific course of study or until a certificate, diploma or undergraduate degree is earned, whichever comes first.
 Recipients may only receive the scholarship a maximum of four years.

-Scholarship America processes scholarship payments on behalf of the ITW Foundation.
+Scholarship America processes scholarship payments on behalf of ITW.
 Payments are made in early August.

 Financial need will not be considered.

 Selection of the scholarship recipients will be made by Scholarship America.
 Not all applicants will be selected as recipients.
 In no instance does any ITW officer or employee play a part in any selection of the scholarship recipients.
 Decisions are final.
 All students will be notified of their status in late May.

-Also, as part of your application, one online recommendation by a counselor, advisor, or instructor must be completed on your behalf no later than April 7, 2021 3:00 pm CT.
+Also, as part of your application, one online recommendation by a counselor, advisor, or instructor must be completed on your behalf no later than April 12, 2024 3:00 pm Central Time.

 Your application is not complete unless all required documents are submitted electronically through the Scholarship America Student Hub.

-The ITW Foundation Scholarship Program is funded, in part, by an endowment from the William C. Stern estate.
+The ITW Scholarship Program is funded, in part, by an endowment from the William C. Stern estate.
 Mr. Stern was born in Germany, April 19, 1899, and came to this country in 1916.
 In 1926, he moved to Chicago and was employed as a machinist by ITW.
 He later transferred to our Shakeproof Division as an engineer.

 Bill Stern was an original member of the ITW Patent Society.
 During Bill’s 39 years at ITW, he made numerous major contributions to the company, including: participation in the development of the Sems® machine for assembling screws and washers; the continuous slotting machine with thread cutting screws; and the Type 17 screw, predecessor of today’s Teks® self drilling screws.